Language delay: Screening

 Regular appointments with a pediatrician in infancy can help identify signs of language delay.
 According to the American Academy of Pediatrics (AAP), formal screening for language delay is recommended at three ages: 9, 18, and 24–30 months.
 Screening is a two-part process: first, a general developmental screening using tools such as the Parents' Evaluation of Developmental Status or Ages and Stages Questionnaire (ASQ-3); and second, specific screening for autism spectrum disorder using tools like the Modified Checklist for Autism in Toddlers.
 Not all patients with language delay have autism spectrum disorder, so the AAP recommends both screens to assess for delays in developmental milestones.

 However, the US Preventive Services Task Force (last updated in 2015) has determined that there is insufficient evidence to recommend screening for language delay in children under the age of 5.
 Other national panels, including the UK National Screening Committee and Canadian Task Force for Preventive Health Care, have also concluded that there is limited evidence on the benefits of screening all infants for language delay.

-Early signs and symptoms (red flags)
+Early signs and symptoms

 There are several red flags in early infancy and childhood that may indicate a need for evaluation by a pediatrician.
 For example, language delay can present as a lack of communicative gestures or sounds.
 Language delay in children is associated with increased difficulty with reading, writing, attention, and/or socialization.
 In addition, an inability to engage in social exchanges is a sign of language delay at all ages.

 Communicative deficits at specific ages and milestones might indicate language delay, including: